tadejkan/server-backup/README.md

-# Backup for servers using Google Cloud Storage (Nearline)
+# Backup for servers using Google Cloud Storage (Coldline)

 Creates a daily (full) backup of DBs.